 Eberhard-Gerstel Award

-Since 2010, the Working Group Separation Science of the GDCh Division of Analytical Chemistry has been awarding the Eberhard Gerstel Prize every two years for an outstanding publication in the field of analytical separation techniques in an internationally recognized, peer-reviewed journal.
-The prize is aimed at young scientists, is endowed with 3000 euros and decisive selection criteria for the award are originality, scientific, methodical or technical significance as well as the independence of the work.
-The award is presented at the analytica conference, which takes place in Munich in even-numbered years.
-The decision on the awarding of the prize is made by an international jury.
+From 2010 to 2024, the Working Group Separation Science of the GDCh Division of Analytical Chemistry awarded the Eberhard-Gerstel Award every two years for an outstanding publication in the field of analytical separation techniques in an internationally recognized, peer-reviewed journal.
+The prize was aimed at early-career scientists, and key selection criteria included originality, scientific, methodological, or instrumental significance, and the independence of the work.
+The award ceremony traditionally took place at the analytica conference, held in Munich in even-numbered years.
+The prize money was donated by GERSTEL GmbH & Co.
+KG (Mülheim an der Ruhr), which was founded by Eberhard Gerstel in 1967 and has since become a leading global provider of systems and solutions for automated sample preparation and injection in GC/MS and LC/MS.

 Eberhard-Gerstel Award 2022